hashicorp/terraform-provider-azuread/docs/resources/application_pre_authorized.md

 ## Attributes Reference

-In addition to all arguments above, the following attributes are exported:

-*No additional attributes are exported*
+No additional attributes are exported.

 ## Import